fanlia/ndjson-csv-xlsx/README.md

 # ndjson-csv-xlsx
-ndjson, csv, xlsx parser and builder
+stream from and to ndjson, csv, xlsx

 ## features

 - unified api, just `.parse` and `.stringify`
-- stream in and out
+- stream from and to

 ## usage
 ```sh